danReynolds/SummonerExpert/README.md

 ## Champions:

+**Performance**:

+Query: Ask something like, "How is Bard doing as Support?"

+Response: "Bard got worse in the last patch and is currently ranked 13 with a 47.68% win rate and a 7.46% play rate as a Support."

 **Matchups**:

 Query: Ask it who to play against a champion in a role like "Who counters Diana Mid?" or "Who should I play against Mordekaiser Top?"